 appears.
 Similarly, click and hold a toobar icon until you get the

 this mode there is no 'handshaking:' the serial device is not controlled

 by the computer (it's just 'listened to').
-LabHelper checks each
+LabHelper uses a simple and occasionally imperfect check on each

 sample string to make sure it is complete before it is accepted for

 processing, but the update rate is pretty much entirely a property of